stuffedwombat/stuffedwombat.github.io/post_producer.md

 [back](thinking)
 <h3>14.12.22 - Post Producer</h3>

 It's been exactly one month since the release of [PRODUCER 2021](https://store.steampowered.com/app/1667320/PRODUCER_2021/?beta=1).
 Thank you all so much for the support, reviews and recommendations.
+The game has been received extremely (100%) positively by cool consumers and candid colleagues alike.

 Sadly, the game has not sold as many units as I hoped.
 But for an ill-defined, under-marketed and extremely weird niche product it's done remarkably well.
 Again, thanks.